Glideh/jquery-code-scanner/README.md

 # jQuery Code Scanner

-This is a jquery plugin implementation of the simple and well working code snippet from [Deadosaurus blog](http://www.deadosaurus.com/detect-a-usb-barcode-scanner-with-javascript/).
-The aim here is to be able to get a scan code from anywhere in a web page.
+The aim here is to be able to get a scanned code from anywhere in a web page.

 You can [try the plugin](https://cscan.gprod.net) and see if it works with your code reader